 - 6 Aug 2020

 - On this day 75 years ago, an atomic bomb was dropped on Hiroshima, Japan.
 Three days later, another one was dropped on Nagasaki, Japan.
 The end of the Second World War followed.

 I don’t want to write too much about the infamous tandem of atomic bombings because I don’t want to think about them too much.
 There isn’t much to say that hasn’t already been said.
-I believe that the bombings are justifiable, but it’s important to appreciate the gravity of humanity developing the capacity to irreversibly destroy itself.
-Watching PBS Eons on YouTube has made me realize that we could be rendered extinct by natural phenomena.
+The bombings are justifiable, but it’s important to appreciate the gravity of humanity having developed the capacity to deliberately and irreversibly destroy itself.
+Watching PBS Eons on YouTube has made me realize we could be made extinct without doing anything.

 Nuclear warfare is something that would have the same effect, and it would be entirely our fault.
-Reading The Road by Cormac McCarthy has given me an idea of how bleak and desolate the world would be following one or more nuclear blasts, even though McCarthy hasn’t confirmed the cause of the story’s post-apocalyptic setting.
+Reading The Road by Cormac McCarthy has given me an idea of how bleak and desolate the world would be following multiple nuclear blasts.
+(Note that McCarthy hasn’t confirmed the cause of the story’s dystopian setting).
 I’m old enough to remember the tail end of the Cold War era, but I’ve never sensed any real fear of nuclear Armageddon.

 Even before this year, I’ve always believed that a highly contagious and lethal disease is most likely to destroy humanity as we know it.
 Despite posturing from political leaders, I can’t envision any country using a nuclear weapon against people ever again.
 I can’t envision a Tom Clancy scenario happening in real-life, either.
 Nuclear weapons might not be prominent in our collective fears, but they should be prominent in our cultural record.

 I remember having to watch Fat Man and Little Boy for a physics class in high school.
 This type of teaching and learning should take place regularly and not just landmark anniversaries.